What is it?

-You should also clean and disinfect your hands, clothing, equipment and surfaces that are exposed to dogs showing signs of respiratory disease.
+You should also clean and disinfect your hands, clothing, equipment, and surfaces exposed to dogs showing signs of respiratory disease.

 Note: According to the US Centers for Disease Control and Prevention, there is no evidence of the Canine Influenza Virus H3N8 being transmitted to humans.

-Dog Flu Fact #4: Your Dog Can be Tested for Dog Flu.
+Dog Flu Fact #4: You Test Your Dog for Dog Flu

-The test is done via a nasal swab.
+Vets do the test via a nasal swab.

-The swab must be taken within one or two days of the onset of the symptoms because there is only a tiny window of time in which isolation of the virus is successful.
+You must swab your dog within one or two days of the onset of the symptoms.
+The reason is because there is only a tiny window of time in which isolation of the virus is successful.

-Dog Flu Fact #5: Most Dogs Can be Treated for Dog Flu at Home.
+Dog Flu Fact #5: You Can Treat Dog Flu at Home for Most Dogs.

 The majority of dogs will only experience mild symptoms of the Canine Influenza Virus.
 Not all dogs will need therapeutic intervention.

-Therapy and treatment consists mostly of supportive care while letting the virus run its course (10-30 days).
+Therapy and treatment consist mostly of supportive care while letting the virus run its course (10-30 days).
 Dogs that develop secondary infections will need antibiotics.

 Dogs with secondary infections will experience fever, purulent nasal discharge, productive cough, and possible pneumonia.
 Sources: